audiopixel/pixelmixer/README.md

 **ChannelPostFX**: A type of Channel that takes the entire main mix and routes it through a set of ClipFXs.

-**Previz**: Render a to-be-displayed Channel to preview on screen, while still outputting the main Channel mix unaffected.
+**Previz**: Render a to-be-displayed Channel to preview on screen, while still sending the main Channel mix unaffected.

 ---